OpenCyphal-Garage/libcyphal/CONTRIBUTING.md

 * **Clear/Fluent**

     While maximal in implementing the specification, libuavcan should be clearly structured and well-documented.
-It should prefer additional verbosity over compressed syntax and should utilize object-oriented principals to their greatest effect by creating logically named objects using well-known patterns.
+It should prefer additional verbosity over compressed syntax and should utilize object-oriented principles to their greatest effect by creating logically named objects using well-known patterns.

 * **Modular**